Finite 2-group gauge theory and its 3+1D lattice realization: Introduction

-We believe that the main difficulty of the study of topological defects is that, although the crossed modules look very simple, its representation theory is complicated.
-We can define a crossed module without using the categorical language, but its modules (or 2-representations) are still categories.
-It is more natural to consider the 2-representation theory of weak 2-groups, not crossed modules.
-For example, in this work we explicitly compute the quantum double or Drinfeld double $\CD(\CG)$ (as a Hopf monoidal category) of a finite 2-group $\CG$.
+We believe that the main difficulty of the above study of topological defects is that, although the crossed modules look very simple, its representation theory is complicated. \bit \item The notion of a crossed module can be defined without using the categorical language, but its modules (or 2-representations) are still categories.
+It is more natural to consider the 2-representation theory of weak 2-groups, not crossed modules. \item Although crossed modules are equivalent to strict 2-groups, it is still not convenient to study the representation theory of strict 2-groups, because the size of a strict 2-group or a crossed module is usually too large.
+For example, for every group $G$ the identity map $G \to G$ defines a crossed module which is equivalent to the trivial 2-group.
+Given a 2-group $\CG$, the smallest 2-group equivalent to $\CG$ (that is, the skeletal one) is usually not strict. \eit As a concrete example, in this work we explicitly compute the quantum double or Drinfeld double $\CD(\CG)$ (as a Hopf monoidal category) of a finite 2-group $\CG$.
 This is very hard for a crossed module without using the categorical language.

 \begin{rem} Here we always consider the 2-representation theory of 2-groups using finite semisimple categories, that is, Kapranov-Voevodsky 2-vector spaces \cite{KV94}.
 There is another type of 2-vector spaces: the Baez-Crans 2-vector space \cite{BC04}.
 There are also some works on the 2-representation theory of crossed modules in Baez-Crans 2-vector spaces \cite{CG23,Che23}, including the computation of the Drinfeld double of a crossed module.
 However, those Drinfeld doubles are not categories in the usual sense.
 It is interesting to study the relation between these two types of 2-representation theory of 2-groups. \end{rem}